eerkela/bertrand/README.rst

    a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple different implementations based on their underlying data type.
-This mechanism is fully general-purpose, and can be used to dynamically modify existing pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
+This mechanism is fully general-purpose, and can be used to modify existing pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
 In either case, ``pdcast`` handles all the necessary type checks and inferencing, dispatching to the appropriate implementation if one exists and falling back to pandas if it does not.
 Original functionality can be easily recovered if necessary, and dispatched methods can be hidden behind virtual namespaces to avoid conflicts, similar to ``Series.dt``, ``Series.str``, etc.

 Advantages over Pandas
 ----------------------
-Compared to the existing ``astype()`` framework, ``pdcast`` is:
+Compared to the existing pandas framework, ``pdcast`` is:

-*  **Simple**.  ``pdcast`` functions and methods are built to mimic base python and pandas analogues like ``isinstance()``, ``@singledispatch``, and ``astype()``.
-There are no new frameworks to learn, and any additional functionality is designed to be familiar and self-explanatory.
+*  **Simple**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, overflow, precision loss, string parsing, datetimes, and sparse/categorical encoding.
-*  **Robust**. ``pdcast`` can handle almost any input data, even if they are missing, malformed, imprecise, or ambiguous.
+*  **Robust**. ``pdcast`` can handle almost any input data, even if they are missing, imprecise, or ambiguous.
 They can even be of mixed type and still be processed intelligibly.
 *  **Flexible**.
 Every aspect of ``pdcast``'s functionality can be modified or extended to meet one's needs, no matter how complex.
 *  **Comprehensive**.  ``pdcast`` comes prepackaged with support for several different backends for each data type, including numpy, pandas, python, and pyarrow where applicable.
-*  **Intuitive**.  ``pdcast`` avoids many common gotchas and edge cases that can crop up during type manipulations, including (but not limited to): missing values, precision loss, overflow, timezones, string parsing, and sparse/categorical data.
+*  **Intuitive**.  ``pdcast`` has a minimalistic, decorator-focused design that can be attached directly to existing pandas data structures.
+There are no new frameworks to learn, and any additional functionality is designed to be familiar and self-explanatory.
 *  **Efficient**.
 By giving users more control over the types that are present within their series and dataframe objects, substantial memory savings and performance improvements can be achieved.
-Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases, increasing access to big data.
+Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases, increasing access to big data and enhancing compatibility with statically-typed production code.

 ..
 TODO: uncomment this once the package is pushed to PyPI